rossng/docs/source/includes/common/common-configure-keycloak-identity-management.rst

      - Specify the Keycloak client ID and secret configured in Step 1

    * - :envvar:`DISPLAY_NAME <MINIO_IDENTITY_OPENID_DISPLAY_NAME>`
-     - Specify the user-facing name the MinIO Console should displays as part of the Single-Sign On (SSO) workflow for the configured Keycloak service
+     - Specify the user-facing name the MinIO Console displays as part of the Single-Sign On (SSO) workflow for the configured Keycloak service

    * - :envvar:`OPENID_SCOPES <MINIO_IDENTITY_OPENID_SCOPES>`